tcopple/mspa498-amaranth/data/README.md

   /brfss-unzip.py - unzips every file in `/brfss-zips` to `/brfss-xpts`

   /brfss-convert.py - converts xpt files in `/brfss-xpts` to csv files located in `/brfss-csvs`

+  /codebooks - a directory with the codebooks from many of the downloaded years

+  /formats - a sas & json directory with variable code mappings for use in other languages